Ph.D. Degree Overview

 A Doctor of Philosophy degree represents the culmination of the formal educational process.
 Through scholarly inquiry and intellectual engagement, the graduate will generate new knowledge by designing and conducting research to advance the science of nursing.

-The underlying beliefs of the Division of Nursing at Molloy College are rooted in its humanistic framework.
+The underlying beliefs of the Barbara H. Hagan School Nursing and Health Sciences at Molloy College are rooted in its humanistic framework.
 It is the role of the nurse to stand against the occurrence of dehumanization that may happen in health care settings.
 In an environment where there may be a devotion to technology and cost containment and where others may be less concerned with the patient as a human being, the Molloy Ph.D. prepared nurse will lead in knowledge development and nursing interventions that demonstrate value and respect for persons vulnerable to illness.
 Leadership by the Molloy College Ph.D. prepared nurse will be directed toward transforming vulnerabilities to strengths and attaining and maintaining optimum health.
 Humanistic nursing behavior, rooted in the principles of caring, is a goal of the doctoral program.
 A curriculum enriched by the study of the humanities assists in achieving that goal.

 Goals of the program are to educate future nursing leaders who will take their place alongside other disciplinary leaders to maintain, monitor and improve health for all individuals in society.